About

 In 2022, her photo of Kilmainham Gaol, Dublin (above), won the UniSA Justice and Society Photography Competition Members’ Choice Prize.
 The photo was taken in December 2019, just before COVID-19 restricted international travel.
 The cross marks a place of execution.
 Kilmainham Gaol, like many prisons, is a heavy reminder of government injustices of the past, the impacts of which continue to be felt by people today.
 Kilmainham was built some 50 years before Yatala Labour Prison in South Australia, but both bluestone structures have the same oppressive, brutal atmosphere.

-In 2022, she established the Magnolia Project with Professor Andy Day, which aims to use a trauma- and evidence-informed approach to support children whose parents are in contact with the criminal justice system.
+In 2022, she established the Magnolia Project with Professor Andy Day, which aims to use a trauma- and evidence-informed approach to support children whose parents are involved in the criminal justice system.